Equidistribution of $\alpha p^{\theta}$ with a Chebotarev condition and applications to extremal primes: Joint distribution results

 Note that in this case $\delta=p^{-\lambda} \le x_j^{-\lambda} $ and hence we can eliminate $\delta$ from the error terms.
 We follow the proof above until \eqref{T_1value?} and choose

 Following the reasoning after \eqref{T_1value?} in the proof of Theorem \ref{Balog+CDT} with the above value of $T_1$, we obtain the asymptotics when $x_j<p \le x_{j+1}$.
-Lastly, summing over $j$ gives the desired result claimed in Theorem \ref{Gen-Landau+CDT}. \end{proof}
+Lastly, summing over $j$ gives the desired result claimed in Theorem \ref{Gen-Landau+CDT}. \end{proof} \begin{remark} One can also write versions of Theorems \ref{Balog+CDT} and \ref{Gen-Landau+CDT} for a normal extension $L/K$ with Galois group $G=\Gal(L/K)$, where $K/\Q$ is a finite extension and $C$ is a fixed conjugacy class of $G$.
+Here one would obtain joint distribution results for the primes $\frakp\in K$ unramified in $L$ with the Artin symbol $[\frac{L/K}{\frakp}]=C$ and norm $N_{K/\Q} \frakp \le x $ with conditions on the fractional part $\{\alpha (N_{K/\Q}\frakp)^\theta\}$.
+For the sake of clarity of exposition, and applications, the proofs are presented with $K=\Q$. \end{remark}